 This attractive Scandinavian name, meaning ‘twin flower’, is super popular in Norway and Sweden.
 It’s an excellent name to honor your Aunt Linda or Lynn.

-Lotus, the exotic and mystical flower, carries a special meaning in many cultures.
-It signifies enlightenment and divine purity in Buddhism and represents rebirth to the Egyptians.
+Lotus, the exotic and mystical flower, carries a special meaning in different cultures.
+Lotus signifies enlightenment and purity in Buddhism and represents rebirth to the Egyptians.

 Magnolia would be a perfect name for your daughter if you’re a diehard fan of “Steel Magnolia”.
-It’s also chosen by Adrian Young of “No Doubt” for his daughter.
+Adrian Young of “No Doubt” fame named his daughter Magnolia.

 This bright and beautiful name, found in English novels, is beginning to be considered in the US as well.